poojas4998/scRNA-Analysis/README.md

 plot_dotplot_multimodal_gd_gex: fancy way to plot a dotpot based on https://www.nature.com/articles/s41590-023-01710-y  (Figure 2 A)

+annotate_and_save_seurat: Add the cluster ids with the annotation and save the new seurat object.

 plot_feature_plots_to_pdf: All featureplots of interest in a pdf file

 create_violin_plot : All violin plots of interest in a pdf file